Steven Rudich

 Amongst Carnegie Mellon students, he is best known as the teacher of the class "Great Theoretical Ideas in Computer Science" (formerly named "How to Think Like a Computer Scientist"), often considered one of the most difficult classes in the undergraduate computer science curriculum.
-He is an editor of the Journal of Cryptology, as well as an accomplished magician.
+He was a long-time editor of the Journal of Cryptology, as well as an accomplished magician.
 His Erdős number is 2.

 Leap@CMU

 Rudich (and Merrick Furst, now a Distinguished Professor at the Georgia Institute of Technology) began the Leap@CMU (formerly called Andrew's Leap) summer enrichment program for high school (and occasionally, middle school) students in 1991.
 The summer enrichment program focuses mainly on theoretical aspects of Computer Science in the morning, followed by lunch recess, and then an elective—Robotics, Programming, or Mathematics Theory.
 The Programming elective is broken down into Intro Programming, Intermediate Programming, and Advanced Programming.
 As of 2017, the Math Theory Elective has been removed.
 Most days, there is also an afternoon lecture by a Carnegie Mellon University faculty member.
 This is placed between lunch and electives.

 To enroll in Andrew's Leap, one must take a specialized test known as The Interesting Test.
 This assessment is supposed to gauge ability to think outside the box, and aptitude for computer-related math.
 Performance in school is not taken into account when deciding who is ready to take the course.

 As of summer 2018, this program has been discontinued.